KHeresy/SAOMD-ListImage/README.md

 3. Run this tool
    1. Click "File" - "Load", and select the screenshot.
 Can select multiple files.
    2. Wait process finish, the detected character will show in application
+   3. If there are items that not wanted, select the items by click or dragging a selection range, then delete by the button "Delete Selected" in "Item Control"
-   3. Adjust "Column number" and "Border Size"
+   4. Adjust "Column number" and "Border Size"
-   4. Click "File" - "Save" to export the combined image
+   5. Click "File" - "Save" to export the combined image

 Demo Video：https://youtu.be/ockk6MTUR38